Department of Taxation and Finance

 However, if you paid tax to both a state and one or more local governments within that state on the same or different amounts of income, use only one Form IT-112-R to claim the resident credit for the taxes paid to the state and local governments within that state.

 Do not use Form IT-112-R to claim the resident credit for taxes paid to a Canadian province.
 Instead, you must claim the resident credit (and addback) for taxes paid to a Canadian province on Form IT-112-C, New York State Resident Credit for Taxes Paid to a Province of Canada.
-For information, see Form IT-112-C-I, Instructions for Form IT-112-C, available on our website at www.tax.ny.gov.
+For information, see Form IT-112-C-I, Instructions for Form IT-112-C, or visit www.tax.ny.gov.

 You may not claim a credit for tax paid to the other taxing authority on any amount of income, gain, loss, or deduction arising from interest or dividends from intangible assets unless it is received from an asset connected with a trade or business conducted in the other taxing authority.